How to Become a Tax Preparer at Home: Make Money Online by Filing Taxes for Others

 As a PTIN and EFIN holder, you can now start preparing and filing taxes for others.

 For instance, in California, you need to register online with the state as a tax preparer.
-You must also go through a fingerprinting procedure, pass a background check, prepare a bond of $5,000, and obtain a 20-hour continuing education plus 60-hour qualifying education on tax laws each year.
+You must also go through a fingerprinting procedure, pass a background check, prepare a bond of $5,000, and complete a 20-hour continuing education course plus a 60-hour qualifying education course on tax laws each year.
 Click here for more information.

 Other states that require you to obtain a state license as a tax preparer are the following:

-If there’s one thing that might hold you back from working as a tax preparer, it’s probably you don’t know a lot about tax preparation.
+If there’s one thing that might hold you back from working as a tax preparer, it’s insufficient knowledge about tax preparation.

-I understand that thought of doing taxes is enough to overwhelm many of us, and that’s because we didn’t have enough preparation to become more efficient in preparing and filing tax returns.
+I understand that just the thought of doing taxes is enough to overwhelm many of us, and that’s because we don’t have enough preparation to become more efficient in preparing and filing tax returns.

-The course walks you from the basics of tax preparation, all the way to filing up tax forms, to marketing your tax preparation business.
+The course walks you from the basics of tax preparation and filing tax returns, to marketing your tax preparation business.
 Also, TaxBiz is certified by the IRS, so completing this course gives you a more solid reputation as a tax professional.

-This is a self-paced program, so you can easily incorporate your study time while looking after your kids.
+This is a self-paced program, so you can easily incorporate your study time into your time at home with your family.

 Taking up this course is a financial investment to build your tax preparation business.
 The course costs $2995 (which is currently on sale at $1995).
 You can opt to pay the course in full or pay in monthly installments.

-I understand if you are shocked by the cost of this course, and you aren’t even sure if you’re going to like tax preparation after all that money is spent.
+I understand if you are shocked by the cost of this course, especially if you aren’t sure that you’re going to like tax preparation after all that money is spent.
 So I recommended you take the TaxBiz FREE Workshop first.
 This workshop answers the questions that you have as an aspiring tax preparer, such as: